 I love avocados!
 As a child and teenager, I only used to eat it as a fruit – cut in half, sprinkled with sugar, and straight from its little skin “bowl” – or in creamy smoothies.
 Much later I discovered how awesome avocados can be in savoury dishes.
 Now they seem to be everywhere.
-From guacamole to chocolate mousse and ice cream, from mayonnaise and salad dressing to burger topping, you could have avocado for breakfast, lunch, snack, and dinner (for example, check out this collection of recipes), so I have to be careful not to go overboard 😉
+From guacamole to chocolate mousse and ice cream, from mayonnaise and salad dressing to burger topping – and let’s not forget the avo toast – one could have avocado for breakfast, lunch, snack, and dinner (for example, check out this collection of recipes), so I have to be careful not to go overboard 😉

 Keto Avocado Pie